dengkliu/algorithms/README.md

 ## 9. Breath-First Search 宽度优先搜索

 Breath-First search (BFS) is often used to get topological order, to solve connectivity problem, to get shortest path or do level order traversal.
-BFS is also used to solve problem of counting steps to an end given moving/transforming rules.
+BFS is also used to solve problem of counting steps from an original state to an end state given moving/transforming rules.
 This is the [Template](https://github.com/dengkliu/algorithms/blob/master/BFS.java) for BFS.

 ### Get Topological Order 拓扑排序